Drivers in Richardson pay an average of $128 per month.

 |Richardson Average (yearly)||Texas Average||United States Average|

-The company-by-company differences in car insurance rates can be substantial, so it's important to compare quotes thoroughly and choose your insurer carefully.
+The company-by-company differences in car insurance rates can be substantial, so it's important to compare quotes thoroughly (it's free and easy!) and choose your insurer carefully.
 For a typical driver, USAA offers Richardson's cheapest rates.
 See below the best companies for cheap auto insurance in Richardson — but don't forget to get personalized car insurance quotes to match your driving profile.

 The age group that enjoys the lowest auto insurance rates in Richardson are drivers in their 50s, who pay an average of $1,337 per year.
 Those in their 60s don't pay significantly more ($1,386).